Understanding the impact of COVID-19 responses on citizens

 - Ensure availability of PPE to social care, to people arranging their own support and to unpaid carers.

 - Testing is vital for people of all ages in all settings, for unpaid carers and for all support workers.
-(Though 87 per cent of directors said they are not confident about an adequate supply of/ability to access testing for unpaid carers.)

 - Ensure Disabled and older people’s rights are not downgraded and social distancing measures do not result in increased barriers or reduced access to support.
 People still need to choose where they live, who supports them and the type of life they want.
 Think creatively.

 - Support for people who are shielding must be more individualised, comprehensive and based on their needs, taking into account that some of those people will continue to work, look after children or other relatives.

 - Technology and remote solutions need to be more inclusive.
 This might include provision of kits, skills and connectivity to address digital exclusion.
 Consider who this may still miss out and why.